openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_TimedExams.rst

 can allow a specific learner more time to complete a timed exam.
 For information, see :ref:`Requests for Additional Time`.

+..
+Product, please confirm.
+If courses that are not using proctoring want to use timed exams, will they have a channel to edX Support, to ask Support to create allowances for them?

 .. _CA_LearnerExperience_Timed Exams: